 Optional Tech: Our tester came with the Customer Preferred Package 27L that that includes Adaptive Cruise Control with Stop, Advanced Brake Assist, Blind Spot and Cross Path Detection, Full Speed Forward Collision Warning Plus, and Lane Departure Warning Plus.

 We imagine a redesign to eliminate some of the interior bulk would result in better storage for front-row occupants.
 Still, the Durango has a lot to offer in terms of reachable cubbies and compartments.
 The cargo section is similarly capacious.

 Storage Space: The front armrest is large, and there are two convenient open cubbies in the center console.
 Door pockets and seatback net pockets for row two also provide good storage options.

 Cargo Room: The Durango has 17.2 cubic feet of space behind the third row, 47.7 cubic feet with the third row folded flat, and a big and wide 84.5 cubic feet all-in.

 The big V8 is a thirsty boy.
 Plus, the SRT 392's mere existence makes you want to push it hard all the time.
 The result is gas mileage that's significantly lower than the stock Durango.

 Distance Driven: 168 miles

-Dodge switched from Beats to Harman Kardon, which was a good move.
-While the previous system was very good, we like the clarity of the HK system much better.
+Dodge uses Beats Audio as standard equipment, but our tester upgraded to the optional Harman Kardon system, which was a good move.
+The Beats system is very good, but we like the clarity of the HK system much better.
 Powerful bass, no distortion, and rich sound emanated from the system's 19 speakers.